dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 When upgrading your library to the new language version, you can preserve the previous behavior by adding `mixin` to every class declaration that can be used as a mixin.
-If the class defines a generative constructor or extends anything other than `Object`, then it already can't be used as a mixin and no change is needed.
+If the class defines a generative constructor or extends anything other than `Object`, then it already cannot be used as a mixin and no change is needed.

 ## Changelog